dcarllos/dcarllos/README.md

 ## Hi there 👋, I'm Davi Carlos

-## A backend enthusiast
+## A backend|mobile enthusiast

-- 🔭 I am currently working as an Infrastructure Analyst and I'm learning Java and SQL
+- 🔭 I am currently working as an Infrastructure Analyst and I'm learning Java, SQL, and Android.
 - 📫 How to reach me: https://www.linkedin.com/in/davi-carlos-silva/

 <!--